MOLDOVA: Why are Muslim registration applications rejected?

 Without registration, religious communities cannot have a bank account, publish literature in the name of the community or build a prominent place of worship.

 Talgat Masaev, who leads a Muslim community in the capital Chisinau, said the community lodged its application and all the necessary documents on 28 June and had already received a rejection from the State Service for Religious Communities on 11 July.
 "They gave reasons that were totally unfounded," he told Forum 18 from Chisinau on 19 July.
 "We've done everything in accordance with the law, but they don't want to recognise our religious rights.
 When will this legal arbitrariness end?"
-All Muslim communities in Moldova, as well as communities of the Russian Orthodox Church Abroad have been barred from registering.
+All Muslim communities in Moldova, as well as communities of the Russian Orthodox Church Outside Russia (ROCOR) which are not part of the Moscow Patriarchate have been barred from registering.

 Serghei Ostaf, the head of the Chisinau-based Resource Centre for Human Rights, who has been helping with the Spiritual Organisation of Muslims' application, reported that the State Service reasoned that the group's registration should be suspended as the Supreme Court of Justice is examining a challenge to denial of registration from another Muslim organisation subject to the Russian-based Muslim Central Spiritual Administration, led by Mufti Alber Babaev.
 "That was considered sufficient reason to refuse registration de facto," Ostaf told Forum 18 from Chisinau on 21 July.
 "Officials claim they have returned the registration documents to Masaev, but that did not happen in reality."

 Masaev rejects the State Service's reasoning.
 "That is a completely different organisation and nothing to do with us or our application," he told Forum 18.
 "They only have the right to deny registration if there is something wrong with our application."